pawan3s/notes_API/README.md

-# Notes API for Namche
+# Notes API for Naamche

 ## steps to run the proejct
 1. First Clone the repo to your local disk